wpexpertsio/new-user-approve/readme.txt

 The New User Approve plugin uses the functions provided by WordPress to send email.
 Make sure your host is setup correctly to send email if this happens.

-= How do customize the email address and/or name when sending notifications to users? =
+= How do I customize the email address and/or name when sending notifications to users? =

 This is not a function of the plugin but of WordPress.
 WordPress provides the *wp_mail_from* and *wp_mail_from_name* filters to allow you to customize this.